 Dr. Sonja Hoffmann (née Lang)

 Based in Frankfurt, Sonja is a member of the Dispute Resolution group.
-She supports domestic and multinational clients in complex commercial disputes with a particular focus on banking, corporate and technology litigation.
+She supports domestic and multinational clients in complex commercial disputes with a particular focus on banking, corporate, real estate and technology litigation.

 Sonja has a significant trial, hearing and appellate experience in the area of collective redress.
 Her skills as a litigator has attracted domestic as well as international clients.
 She successfully litigated hundreds of cases throughout Germany for financial institutions concerning claims for damages regarding allegedly deficient prospectuses and investment advice and derivate-related claims as well as cases for social media and telecommunication companies concerning data protection, defamation and hate speech.
 She is a highly experienced specialist in advising clients in mass action proceedings.

-Furthermore, Sonja is a liability risks expert and supports financial industry, corporate and technology clients in handling domestic and international disputes, regardless of their scale or multijurisdictional complexity.
+Furthermore, Sonja is a liability risks expert and supports financial industry, corporate, real estate and technology clients in handling domestic and international disputes, regardless of their scale or multijurisdictional complexity.
 As part of M&A transactions, Sonja advices clients on litigation matters.

 Sonja regularly speaks at conferences and client seminars on commercial litigation topics and is a lecturer of the Deutsche Anwaltakademie.